AmaniTechnologiesLtd/React_Native_SDK/README.md

       }
       if (data.isVerificationCompleted) {
         // User passed all KYC steps, if user used a back button or cancels the progess it will be false.
       }
+      if (data.rules) {
+        // User canceled the KYC steps by using back button etc. therefore they have missing steps.
+        // You can get the list of missing steps here.
+      }
     })
   }, [idNumber, customerToken]);